noncover222kdy/freemarket_sample_47b/README.md

 ### Association

-- has_many :items
+- has_many :items, dependent: :destroy
-- has_many :works
+- has_many :works, dependent: :destroy
-- has_many :infos
+- has_many :infos, dependent: :destroy
-- has_many :news
+- has_many :news, dependent: :destroy
-- has_many :commments
+- has_many :commments, dependent: :destroy
 - has_many :trading_comments
 - has_many :evalutions, dependent: :destroy
 - has_many :banks, dependent: :destroy